Home

 Expander / Noise Gate

-If you are conceptually able to understand what is going on with the Compressor above then you are in great shape.
+If you are conceptually able to understand what is going on with the compressor above then you are in great shape.

 This does exactly the same thing but just on the low end of the dynamic range.

-Noise Gates can be thought of as a type of Expander... just with a few less options, but the idea is the same.
+Noise Gates can be thought of as a type of expander... just with a few less options, but the idea is the same.

 Instead of applying a limit on the loudness (as seen above) this chops off the sounds below a certain threshold.

-The Expander function allows you to eliminate any signals that are below your desired level.
+The expander function allows you to eliminate any signals that are below your desired level.

 This is useful for keeping unwanted ambient noises from entering the recording zone in your Digital Audio Workstation.